Rally Guanajuato México

 - Based in the country’s fifth largest city of León, 400km north-west of Mexico City.

-- Begins on Thursday night with the start and opening test in picturesque Guanajuato.
+- Begins on Thursday night with exciting new high-profile test in Mexico City’s central square.

 - Temperatures nearing 30°C put stress on engines and transmissions.